 Zero to 100 km/h is dealt with within 11,7 seconds.
 Thanks for that CVT!
 The CVT makes the ride, gear changes and acceleration soft, clean and unnoticeable.
 The feeling that you get when you are driving an electric car.
 But a little bit slower.
 Giving the car a smooth feeling which is a good quality for a daily driver.
 Yes, the CVT also has some good points but it’s a shame that there’s no other option here.

 Time for an update

 Getting into the car -with keyless entry- and being embraced by the seats.
 Feels like coming home.
 The seats give great comfort in addition to superior support.

 The interior of the cars feels oppressive.
 For example, the dials in front of you are clear but there is just too much in your face for a clear view.
 The rest of the infotainment system feels a little bite out of its place.
 A

-Something else we -as tech geeks- was the digital rearview mirror.
-But sadly we need to report that this feature will not be possible on a European model.
-Not even as an option.
+Something else we loved -as tech geeks- was the digital rearview mirror.
+But sadly we need to report that this feature will not be possible on a European model except for G

 Value for money

 The Subaru Levorg we could enjoy for a week was the GT-S Premium.
 The highest in his class gets pretty much everything that you want in a car.
 For 32.995 euros you get 522 liters of trunk space.
 But also an electric boot lid, adaptive cruise control, Apple CarPlay, and Android Auto, rear- and front view camera, digital rearview mirror, automatic headlights, heated seats, Symmetrical All-Wheel Drive and so on and so on.